-- Call Bureau of Elderly & Adult Services at 800-949-0470 or 603-271-7014 between 8:00 am to • 4:30 pm, Monday through Friday, for adults residing in: - Independent living situation (own home/apartment, home/apartment of friends or relatives, boarding home, or no fixed address). - Homes or programs affiliated with Bureau of Behavioral Health or Bureau of 0 Developmental Services. - Hospital or rehabilitation center.
-0 - Call Office of Long-Term Care Ombudsman at 800-442-5640 or 603-271-4375 between 8:00 • am to 4:30 pm, Monday through Friday, for adult residents of nursing or assisted living facilities. - Call local police department during non-work hours and holidays and follow up with a • telephone call to Bureau of Elderly & Adult Services or Office of Long-Term Care Ombudsman during work hours.
+- Call Bureau of Elderly & Adult Services at 800-949-0470 or 603-271-7014 and leave a message.
+For adults residing in: - Independent living situation (own home/apartment, home/apartment of friends or relatives, boarding home, or no fixed address). - Homes or programs affiliated with Bureau of Behavioral Health or Bureau of Developmental Services. - Hospital or rehabilitation center. - Call Office of Long-Term Care Ombudsman at 800-442-5640 or 603-271-4375 between 8:00 am to 4:30 pm, Monday through Friday, for adult residents of nursing or assisted living facilities.

+Call local police department during non-work hours and holidays and follow up with a telephone call to Bureau of Elderly & Adult Services or Office of Long-Term Care Ombudsman during work hours.